WPMet Site Logo

 Integrate Google Sheets with MetForm

 That’s it.
 Google sheet integration with MetForm is complete now.
-Now submit the data and your WordPress form will send those directly to Google sheets.
+Now submit the data and your WordPress form will send those directly to Google Sheets.

-Data export from WordPress form to Google sheets
+Data export from WordPress form to Google Sheets

 Let’s see how it works.
 For example, we will be showing two types of forms: